Sugar Free Low Carb Keto Coffee Ricotta Mousse

 Instructions

-• Pour the gelatin into the hot coffee an stir until dissolved.
+• Pour the gelatin into the hot coffee and stir until the gelatin dissolves and there are no lumps.
 Set aside to cool slightly.

-• Add the ricotta, espresso, vanilla extract, stevia and salt to a stand mixer.
+• Add the ricotta, espresso, vanilla extract, stevia and salt to a stand mixer or large bowl using an electric mixer.
+You could also use a food processor if you prefer.ย

 • Blend until combined well.

-• Pour in cooled coffee gelatin mixture and blend until smooth.
+• Pour the cooled coffee gelatin mixture into the stand mixing bowl and blend until smooth.

-• Pour in whipping cream and blend on high until thickened and whipped.
+• Pour in heavy whipping cream and blend on high until thickened and whipped with stiff peaks.

 • Spoon into serving dishes and garnish with shaved chocolate if desired.

-• Place in refrigerator for 2 hours then enjoy!
+• Place in refrigerator covered with plastic wrap or in an airtight container for 2 hours to thicken, then enjoy!

 Nutrition